cakephp/docs/en/appendices/3-1-migration-guide.rst

 =====

 ``Email`` and ``Transport`` classes have been moved under the ``Cake\Mailer`` namespace.
-Their former namespaces are still usable as class aliases for them have been added.
+Their former namespaces are still usable as class aliases have been set for them.

 Mailer
 ------